 In England the main legislative body is the Westminster parliament and primary responsibility for fostering in England is held by the Department for Education.
 Read more about fostering legislation in England.

 The below legislation is a starting point and is not a comprehensive guide to all legislation relating to children and young people in foster care in England.

 Children Act 1989 – available at www.legislation.gov.uk/ukpga/1989/41/contents.

 This is the primary legislation governing looked after children and fostering services.

 Care Standards Act 2000 – available at www.legislation.gov.uk/ukpga/2000/14/contents.

-With the evolution of Welsh Government legislative powers, there is currently no single source or site providing a comprehensive collection of all current UK and Welsh legislation.
-There are three key sites to consult.
+During the evolution of Welsh Government legislative powers, there is currently no single source or site providing a comprehensive collection of all current UK and Welsh legislation, however, the following may be useful:.

-Cardiff University Law School – launched in 2015 and maintained by Julie Doughty, Cardiff University Law School, on child law relating to Wales.
+Cardiff University Law School – Children’s social care law in Wales was launched in 2015 and maintained by the Cardiff University Law School.

 The links below are a starting point to the laws and guidance relating to fostered children and young people in Northern Ireland, rather than a comprehensive list.

 The Arrangements for Placement of Children (General) Regulations (Northern Ireland) 1996 – available at http://www.legislation.gov.uk/nisr/1996/453/contents/made